 Former Professional Strongman Eddie Hall, aka the "Beast," is known for his revolutionary record in the 500 kg deadlift and has won many a title during his career.

 As a fitness expert who has studied various strongmen and athletes, I have noticed some indicators that suggest Hall's potential use of anabolic steroids.
 For those seeking similar strength gains without the risks, exploring legal steroid supplements for men can be a safer alternative.

 4 Reasons Why Eddie Hall Might Be On Anabolic Steroids

 Hall's progress throughout his strongman career was stunning.
 Although we cannot make a definitive claim that Eddie Hall used anabolic steroids, some observations may suggest so.

 1. Unnatural Recovery Before Deadlifting Record

-Some would argue that no one would be naturally strong enough to jump from 465 kgs to 500 kgs on the same day.
+Some would argue that no one would be naturally strong enough to jump from 465 kgs to 500 kgs on the same day without hormone therapy.

 Given that his first lift that day was a record Eddie Hall pulled off, and he still had the strength to lift 500 kgs only later that day could indicate possible use of PEDs.

 After a contest, most athletes and bodybuilders break from hitting the gym (around one week).